d3cod3/EndtoEndEncryptedMailServer/README.md

 Someone could be asking, why encrypt the mail store if we are going to asymmetrically encrypt every single message with users public gpg keys?
 Well, is actually a redundancy, but let's consider this, on one side we'll learn how to properly configure generic encrypted filesystem in user-space, and on another side, we can consider it as planting some kind of honeypot for possible attackers; imagine someone taking control of our server, with read/write access to our mail store, he/she will rapidly detect the presence of gocryptfs, that, like every filesystem encryption mechanism, is potentially vulnerable to some kind of advanced attacks, so he/she will probably start to try to exploit the gocryptfs vulnerabilities (if your are interested, take a look at this audit [here](https://defuse.ca/audits/gocryptfs.htm)), and after some time, maybe, with some luck, he/she will decrypt the mail store, finding a bunch of asymmetric gpg encrypted messages!!!
 Wouldn't you like, just in that moment, to see his/her face?
-And to go further, we could plant some other kind of hidden side-channel remote logging system over our encrypted mail store, in order to try to extract information about our potential attacker working on our compromised server, but this is just a little far away from the purposes and skill level of this tutorial, so i'll let this particular point in the hands of the interested enthusiast contributor that will teach us how to implement this properly (thanks in advance!).
+And to go further, we could plant some other kind of hidden side-channel remote logging system over our encrypted mail store, in order to try to extract information about our potential attacker working on our compromised server, but this is just a little far away from the purposes and skill level of this tutorial, so i'll let this particular point in the hands of the interested enthusiastic contributor that will teach us how to implement this properly (thanks in advance!).

 ### HOW